ABIF-McGill/Intro_to_Fiji_Macros/README.md

 * Click on Plugins > Macros > Record...  -> make sure the drop-down menu next to Record: says Macro
 * Click on Plugins > New > Macro  -> Click on Language, and set it to IJ1 Macro

 To write a simple macro from scratch, the easiest is to open an image, perform the processing/analysis functions once in order (e.g. reset contrast, apply colours to different channels, run a gaussian blur on the image, create a projection, etc).
 Then, try to find each of the relevant commands for each function in the Record window, and copy-paste these commands into the Macro window.
 Then, we can open another file meant to be processed the same way, and use the newly written macro by selecting the image and then clicking Run in the Macro window, to process the image in this way.

-We'll do this in exercise 1, where we will generate a few commands using the record functions, and paste them into a macro to run all these steps with a single click.
+We'll do this in exercises 1 and 2, where we will generate a few commands using the record functions, and paste them into a macro to run all these steps with a single click.

 <br>